logzio/logz-docs/README.md

 ## Contributions

-Please follow the [Setup](#setup) instructions so you can start
+Please follow the [Setup](#setup) instructions so you can start.

 Submit all pull requests to the `develop` branch.

-If you just want to submit a quick edit suggestion, you can [open an issue](https://github.com/logzio/logz-docs/issues/new?template=docs-issue.md) or submit a pull request.
+If you just want to submit a quick edit suggestion, you can [open an issue](https://github.com/logzio/logz-docs/issues/new?template=docs-issue.md).

-Please preview your changes locally before submitting pull requests.
+Please [preview](#previewing-locally) your changes locally before submitting pull requests.

 ### What pull requests we can't merge